 - Instead of: “Kindly move to the back.”

 - Say: “Please move to the back.”

 “Email Id” vs. “Email address”

 Also, another one I saw was “Id” instead of “ID” for the word “identification.”
 The proper abbreviation is ALWAYS “ID”.
 The word “Id” is something I think Freud came up with if I remember Psychology from my high school days.
 It’s entirely different.

 In American, we don’t say “email ID” but we always say “email address” so change “ID” to “address.”
-Sending something to an ID sounds wrong but sending to an address sounds right to us.
-Also, you “ID” (identification) sound like something important like your driver’s license or Social Security card – not something so minor like an email address.
+Sending something to an ID sounds wrong (think of sending something through the mail) but sending to an address sounds right to us.
+Also, your “ID” (identification) sound like something important like your driver’s license or Social Security card – not something so minor like an email address.

 “On the website” vs. “in the website”